Édouard Glissant: Writings

-Shortlisted for the Nobel Prize in 1992, when Derek Walcott emerged as the recipient, Glissant was the pre-eminent critic of the Négritude school of Caribbean writing and father-figure for the subsequent Créolité group of writers that includes Patrick Chamoiseau and Raphaël Confiant.
+Glissant was the pre-eminent critic of the Négritude school of Caribbean writing and father-figure for the subsequent Créolité group of writers that includes Patrick Chamoiseau and Raphaël Confiant.

 While Glissant's first novel portrays the political climate in 1940s Martinique, through the story of a group of young revolutionaries, his subsequent work focuses on questions of language, identity, space, history, and knowledge and knowledge production.

+Glissant's development of the notion of Antillanité seeks to root Caribbean identity firmly within "the Other America" and springs from a critique of identity in previous schools of writing, specifically the work of Aimé Césaire, which looked to Africa for its principal source of identification.

+Glissant is notable for his attempt to trace parallels between the history and culture of the Creole Caribbean and those of Latin America and the plantation culture of the American South, most obviously in his study of William Faulkner.

+Generally speaking, Glissant's thinking seeks to interrogate notions of centre, origin and linearity, embodied in his distinction between atavistic and composite cultures, which has influenced subsequent Martinican writers' trumpeting of hybridity as the bedrock of Caribbean identity and their "creolised" approach to textuality.

+The Right to Opacity

-For example, in his text Poetics of Relation, Glissant explores the concept of opacity, which is the lack of transparency, the untransability, the unknowability.
-And for this reason, opacity has the radical potentiality for social movements to challenge and subvert systems of domination.
+In his text Poetics of Relation, Glissant explores the concept of opacity, which is the lack of transparency, the untransability, and the unknowability.
+And for this reason, opacity has the radical potential for social movements to challenge and subvert systems of domination.
 Glissant demands the "right to opacity," indicating the oppressed—which have historically been constructed as the Other—can and should be allowed to be opaque, to not be completely understood, and to simply exist as different.

-The colonizer perceived the colonized as different and unable to be understood, thereby constructing the latter as the Other and demanding transparency so that the former could somehow fit them into their cognitive schema and so that they could dominate them.
-However, Glissant rejects this transparency and defends opacity and difference because other modes of understanding do exist.
+The colonizer perceived the colonized as fundamentally different and opposed, creating a sense of Otherness.
+This prevented the colonizer from truly understanding the colonized and required the colonized to conform to the colonizer's cognitive framework.
+Consequently, the colonized were dominated and subjected to the colonizer's demands for transparency and conformity.
+Glissant rejects this transparency and defends opacity and difference because other modes of understanding do exist.

 That is, Glissant calls for understanding and accepting difference without measuring that difference to an "ideal scale" and comparing and making judgements, "without creating a hierarchy"—as Western thought has done.

+The Right to Opacity has also been applied by scholars in Early Childhood Education and towards the development of Decolonial Ethics.